woocommerce/woocommerce-legacy-rest-api/readme.txt

 - Replace the text domain for human-readable strings from 'woocommerce' to 'woocommerce-legacy-rest-api'.
 - Add sanitization for data received via query string arguments and the $_SERVER array.

+= 1.0.2 2024-05-01

+Add a dismissable admin notice indicating that the Legacy REST API is not compatible with HPOS.
+The notice will appear if the orders table is (or has been) selected as the orders data store in the WooCommerce features settings page, and will disappear when that ceases to be true.
+Once the notice is dismissed it will never appear again.